Top 10 Hidden Gems to Visit in Pretoria this Year

 2. Hazel Food Market

 Tucked away in Menlo Park suburb, this Saturday morning market is food lovers' paradise.
 Burgers to artisan pastry and cuisines from around the globe, it's the perfect place for a relaxed Saturday morning outing.
-It's also an excellent venue for personal intimate gatherings, don't forget to
+It's also an excellent venue for personal intimate gatherings, don't forget to print custom invitations for your guests to make the occasion all the more special.

 3. Austin Roberts Bird Sanctuary